HomeSite Map

 Conclusion

-It was becoming apparent with the first two US album releases that John Lennon was asserting himself as the more predominant lead singer of the group.
+It was becoming apparent with the first two American album releases that John Lennon was asserting himself as the more predominant lead singer of the group.
 This trend would only increase as the following four album releases of 1964 would show.
-Whether as a lead singer or as a songwriter, Lennon was determined to make his mark as the undisputed and natural leader of the group.
+Whether as a lead singer or as a songwriter, John was determined to make his mark as the undisputed and natural leader of the group.
 Even the other members of The Beatles would testify at this time that John was their leader.

 Song Summary